Text-Anchored Score Composition: Tackling Condition Misalignment in Text-to-Image Diffusion Models: Conclusion and Limitation

-In summary, our "Decompose and Realign" method significantly improves the control capabilities of text-to-image diffusion models.
+In summary, our method significantly improves the control capabilities of text-to-image diffusion models.
 It adeptly manages unaligned conditions, outperforming recent methods in efficiency and effectiveness.
 This training-free, two-phase approach allows for more intricate and flexible image synthesis, advancing the domain of controllable image generation.
-Future work could involve identifying a more effective unified control signal.
-While we primarily utilized text in this paper, scene graphs, with their superior semantic structure, might offer improved control.
-Their current generation efficacy is limited due to dataset size constraints.
+As for limitations, our method brings additional computation costs like other state-of-the-art methods and may limit the practical usage to a certain degree.